alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 const a = /** @type {number} */ (map.get("a"));
 ```

-Type casting `string | number | null` to `number` is valid, so we get no type error. __The type cast masks the type error__, which would have not happened using non-null assertions.
+Type casting `string | number | undefined` to `number` is valid, so we get no type error. __The type cast masks the type error__, which would have not happened using non-null assertions.

 ```tsx
 const map = new Map<string, number | string>([ ... ]);